 Every four years there is a municipal election in Ontario and SEAC seats come up for application or re-application.

 For those of you who already belong to a SEAC please consider re-applying this year for another term.

 October 31 of municipal election year is usually the deadline for applying for a SEAC position for most Ontario boards.

 It is vitally important that we have a FASD member on as many Ontario SEAC committees as possible so that

 students with FASD will be supported by educators who are familiar with the 21st century brain-based approach to FASD supports.
 You can be the vehicle of positive change for students with FASD.

 HOW TO DO IT:

-The attachment above explains how to apply to a SEAC on Ontario.
-Page 1 explains the process and page 2 is a digital form letter that you personalize and send back to Mary Cunningham who will send it to the board to which you have chosen to apply.
-It is best if you have some FASD training.
-And by the way that includes experience parenting a child or children with FASD.
+Get in touch with Mary Cunningham via email.
+She will send you a 2-page email attachment which explains the process and will include an application letter that you will personalize for yourself.
+You will then forward this to Mary who will send it to the Board to which you have chosen to apply.
+It is best if you have FASD training/experience that includes experience parenting or caring for a child or children who have FASD.